nus-cs2103/website-base/admin/project-w06-mid-v11.md

 * Do the following tutorials to get familiar with the codebase
   * [Tutorial 1 - Tracing a Command Execution Path]({{ module_gh_pages }}/addressbook-level3/tutorials/TracingCode)
   * [Tutorial 2 - Removing a field from an entity]({{ module_gh_pages }}/addressbook-level3/tutorials/RemovingFields)
-    * You may remove a different field than the one given in the tutorial.
+    * If you an experience programmer, you can remove a different field than the one given in the tutorial.
     * Submission: Do your changes in a branch named `tutorial-removing-field` and push to your fork.
   * Tutorial 3 - Adding a new Command (coming soon)
-    * You may add a different command than the one given in the tutorial.
+    * If you an experience programmer, you can add a different command than the one given in the tutorial.
     * Submission: Do your changes in a branch named `tutorial-adding-command`, push to your fork, and create a PR from your fork to your team's repo.
-* ==Ideally, you should do the tutorials by week 6 tutorial== (i.e., midnight before), but you may take an extra week (i.e., by the week 7 tutorial) to finish them without penalty.
+* ==Ideally, you should do the above tutorials by week 6== (i.e., midnight before the tutorial), but you may take an extra week (i.e., by the week 7 tutorial) to finish them without penalty.
-* The PRs created for tutorials need not be merged, unless the changes are actually in-line with your project idea.
+* The PRs created for tutorials need not be merged, unless the changes are actually in line with your project idea.
 * For reference, here is the workflow you should follow use to merge code in your tP:

 <div class="indented-level2">